 But you stand in judgement.

-Like the pharisee that dis not even bow but standing claimed he was so devout and so holy.
+Like the pharisee that did not even bow but, standing claimed, he was so devout and so holy.
 Yet he did not please God.

 Come on.
-Examine eithin your own heart.
+Examine within your own heart.
 Come under the flow of grace.